 “When you come across something that you cannot part with, think carefully about its true purpose in your life.
-You’ll be surprised at how many of the things you possess have already fulfilled their role.
-By acknowledging their contribution and letting them go with gratitude, you will be able to truly put the things you own, and your life, in order.
-In the end, all that will remain are the things that you really treasure.
-To truly cherish the things that are important to you, you must first discard those that have outlived their purpose.”Marie Kondo
+You’ll be surprised at how many of the things you possess have already fulfilled their role. ”Marie Kondo

 5. Life of Pi by Yann Martel